n6151h/roborank/README.md

 ~~~

 * In your browser, navigate to `http://localhost:5000/` to use *roborank*

+### Command Line Utility (CLU)

+This was written mainly to test the scoring logic without having to deal with entering data into
+the website or database.
+This has since been superceded by the web app
+.
+Run `clu.py` with the `-h` or `--help` switch to see the other
+options available.

+Very basic usage:  `clu.py some-scoring-sheet.xlsx` will score the contents and write it to a file named
+`some-scoring-sheet-output.xlsc`.
+You can output a few other formats, too, like csv, json, and html.

+The spreadsheet should have 10 columns: Rating, Team Id, Team Name, Balls High, Balls Low, Spinner Colour, Spinner Rotation,
+Climb, Autonomous, and Round (number).
+There may be multiple rounds in a single scoring file.

 ***Remember to kill all the robots with fire when you're finished!!***